Skip to main content Skip to footer

 • Provide reasonable access to adjacent properties and side streets

-The design phase of the East Main Street project should be completed in fall 2024, with construction anticipated to begin in late 2025.
+Road design for the East Main Street project was completed in early 2025.
+A contractor has been awarded, and construction should begin in late summer/early fall 2025.
 Construction is estimated to last three years, with traffic being maintained for the duration.

 A public comment period was held in 2021 for the planning phase of the East Main Street project.
 Download a summary of the comments for your review.
-Future questions or comments can be sent to EastMainStreet@gmail.com or by contacting the city engineers directly at 330-678-8106.
+Future questions or comments can be sent to Jon Giaquinto in the City Engineering Division at Jon.Giaquinto@KentOhio.gov or 330-678-8106.

 East Main Street is one of the oldest streets in the city.
 It has gone through several major changes throughout Kent’s history.
 On maps from 1874, East Main Street was a rural roadway that provided connections to Ravenna with large tracts of land adjacent to the corridor.
 In images from 1919, East Main Street shows the beginnings of a modern street with sidewalks lining both sides, large stately homes with generous lawns lining the north side and Kent Normal College with a large park like setting on the south side.